raganwald/raganwald.github.com/_posts/2015-11-03-a-coding-problem.md

 }
 {% endhighlight %}

-Our `PeekableIterator` class is wraps around an existing iterator, but in addition to a `next` method that advances to the next value (if any), it also provides a `peek` method that doesn't advance the iterator.
+Our `PeekableIterator` class wraps around an existing iterator, but in addition to a `next` method that advances to the next value (if any), it also provides a `peek` method that doesn't advance the iterator.

 Now we can back up and use `PeekableIterator`s instead of plain iterators: